Hand Drying Footprint Calculator

 - As paper towels are often made from recycled paper products, there's not much fiber left to be recycled, so it makes them difficult to recycle again - and simply not worth it.

 If you feel guilty, but still need to use paper towels, reducing the amount used is a good first step.
 Also, some waste collection services take them with the yard waste.
 For those having a compost pile or a wormery: the paper towel may end their life there if it's not bleached or not too soiled.

 It may sound like a joke, but there are high chances that you've been drying your hands in a wrong way for your whole life.
 Or - at least - you're wasting the natural resources from which the paper towels are made.
 Did you know that every year Americans use 13 billion pounds of paper towels?
 That's a heck a lot!
 Check out this hilarious TEDx talk by Joe Smith to get familiar with the numbers and the perfect paper towel technique.

 And remember - shake and fold rule is the key to success!

-The paper industry is the third largest contributor to global warming, and over 40% of US landfills consist of different form of paper.
-With this hand dryers vs paper towels calculator we want to encourage you to change your habits.
-Apply the 4Rs rule: Refuse, Reduce, Reuse, Recycle in your daily routine - not only to paper towels but also to everyday plastic use.
+The paper industry is the third largest contributor to global warming, and over 40% of the trash in US landfills is different form of paper.
+With this hand drying footprint calculator we want to encourage you to change your habits.
+Apply the 4Rs rule: Refuse, Reduce, Reuse, Recycle to your daily routine - not only to paper towels but also to everyday plastic use.
 Find out what's your flight travel carbon footprint, check how many trees you are saving by choosing a bike over a car.
 Little by little does the trick - let's change ourselves and try to live a greener life to save our planet!🌎

 Writing this article, we used many different sources, i.a.